kennethsinder/skypesearch/README.md

 4. Enjoy searching for old Skype messages you thought everyone forgot about! :)

 5. Pipe to `more` or some other formatting command to view output in multiple pages, as there may be a lot of results returned back.

+## Ideas

+* Skype creates XML when emoticons or special formatting are used in messages.
+Strip the tags and possibly even replace them with Unicode equivalents.

+* Provide regex and other filtering options in `Seacher` in `searcher.py`.

+* Add support for non-group conversations.
+Skype stores these in a different sqlite3 table.

+* Auto-detect username rather than requiring manual entry.

+* Improve documentation and transition to typehinted methods.

+* Create GUI as alternative to command-line.

+* Find a way to exclude call to unit tests and other untestable lines from coverage percentage.